npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 The Java to Kotlin converter hasn't quite kept up with the latest language changes, so we will have to tweak the code to make best use of them...

-In the secondary constructor, make sessionId non-nullable.

-Run the tests.
-They pass.
-COMMIT!

-Make var capacity public, and replace the getCapacity and setCapacity with:
+Move the get/set methods up so that they are next to the private var for the relevant property.

+The get/set methods implement something that the Kotlin language has specific syntax for: property setter logic that assigns to the backing field.

+Make var sessionId public and declare a setter that executes the check.
+Do the same for capacity.
+E.g. they should look like:

 ~~~
+var sessionId: SessionId? = null
+    set(value) {
+        check(sessionId == null) { "you cannot change the sessionId after it has been set" }
+        field = value
+    }

 var capacity = 0
-    get
     set(value) {
-        check(field == 0) { "you cannot change the capacity after it has been set" }
+        check(capacity == 0) { "you cannot change the capacity after it has been set" }
         field = value
     }
 ~~~

+Delete the getter and setter

 Run the tests.
 They pass.
 COMMIT!

 Command-click on the `capacity` property to show usages.
 The usages include a call to the setter from the Java SignupServer class.
-Our change has had no effect on Java code or Kotlin code.
+NOTE: Our change has had no effect on Java code or Kotlin code that uses the properties.

 We do not have uses of `capacity` from Kotlin yet, because apart from the setter call in Java, the capacity is only set by the constructor.
 We'll address that presently...

-Bring attention to the grey underline of the `get` keyword.
-Explain what the grey underlines mean: suggestions for where you can improve code style.
-Hover over it to show the suggestion.
-Option-Enter to apply the suggestion.

-Run the tests.
-They pass.
-COMMIT!

 Now let's look at `signups`.
 Move the `getSignups()` method up next to the `signups` property.